irontec/sngrep/README.md

    other related dialog.</dd>
   <dt>I have found a bug, what should I do?</dt>
   <dd>There are LOTS of bugs.
 The strange thing will be you haven't found one.
-   Just write me an email to kaian@irontec.com and will try to fix it.</dd>
+   Just write an issue at github and I will try to fix it.</dd>
   <dt>I think the idea is better than the tool.</dt>
   <dd> I think that too.
 If you want to start a new tool with the same purpose
    send me an email, I'll want to contribute.</dd>